run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/comparative-versions.md

 ### Knowledge Portal
 Version 8 presents a more inclusive Knowledge Portal with more efficient searches.
 It's possible, henceforth, for a user to access the functionality without being logged into the system and search for articles with more refined filters, such as tags (key word).

-### Citsmart Neuro Application
+### 4biz Builder Application
-In this update, the Neuro application engine has been enhanced to enable the generation of various features, such as the creation of complex forms, widgets, advanced flow building, among others.
+In this update, the Builder application engine has been enhanced to enable the generation of various features, such as the creation of complex forms, widgets, advanced flow building, among others.

-### Mobile and CITSmart GO
+### Mobile and 4biz GO
-CITSmart, always connected with the needs of its clients, launches a new application called "CITSmart GO", which allows the management of attendances made by field technicians in offline mode, allowing the clients to make their work in an uninterrupted manner.
+4biz, always connected with the needs of its clients, launches a new application called "4biz GO", which allows the management of attendances made by field technicians in offline mode, allowing the clients to make their work in an uninterrupted manner.

-### Workflow Management
+### tracker Management
 In this version, several functionalities have been implemented to allow the creation and maintenance of flows, in a faster and more versatile way.
 In addition, it's possible now to import BPMN flows and use subprocesses.

 ### Surveys and Feedback